Yanchep line: Planning

 The 1955 Plan for the Metropolitan Region, Perth and Fremantle, also known as the Stephenson–Hepburn Report, proposed a 12 mi railway line branching off the Eastern Railway (Fremantle line) at Daglish, then heading west to Reabold Hill and then north to Whitfords Beach via City Beach, Scarborough, and North Beach.
 The branch was planned to have about eight or nine stations and projected to have about 20,000 daily passenger journeys.
 The report also proposed a highway to Yanchep, now known as the Mitchell Freeway.
 When the Metropolitan Region Scheme was adopted in 1963, the land for the proposed highway was reserved but the not the land for the proposed railway.

 In 1979, the Fremantle line was closed due to declining patronage, a lack of growth potential, and to save capital and operational costs.
 A group named the Friends of the Railways was formed to advocate against the closure.
 Among the group's other proposals was for the electrification of all three lines and the construction of a line to Joondalup.
-The Transport 2000: A Perth Study report, which was released in 1982, said that the electrification was not economically viable and that buses were sufficient to provide public transport in the northern suburbs.
+The state government's Transport 2000: A Perth Study report, which was released in 1982, said that the electrification was not economically viable and that buses were sufficient to provide public transport in the northern suburbs.
 Following a Labor Party victory in the 1983 state election, the Fremantle line was reopened and planning for the electrification of the suburban rail system commenced.

-Following the approval of electrification in 1985, attention turned to public transport in the northern suburbs. the Northern Suburbs Rapid Transit Study was commissioned in 1987 by Transperth and the Department of Transport at the request of the Government of Western Australia.
-The study, published in September 1988 and written by a team of consultants led by Travers Morgan, considered possible modes of transport and the route to take.
+Following the approval of electrification in 1985, attention turned to public transport in the northern suburbs.
+The Northern Suburbs Rapid Transit Study was commissioned in 1987 by Transperth and the Department of Transport at the request of the Government of Western Australia.
+The study, released in September 1988, considered possible modes of transport and the route to take.
 Routes considered were along West Coast Highway, Marmion Avenue, the western side of the Mitchell Freeway, the median strip of the Mitchell Freeway, the eastern side of the Mitchell Freeway, Wanneroo Road, and Alexander Drive.
 The route via the Mitchell Freeway's median strip was determined to have the lowest cost and least environmental impact.
 Transport modes considered were buses on a separate roadway, buses on a guided busway (like the O-Bahn Busway in Adelaide), light rail, heavy rail, automated rubber-tyred trains, high-capacity monorail, and an automated people mover system.
-A monorail or automated people mover were ruled out due to the cost and unproven nature of those technologies.
+A monorail or automated people mover was ruled out due to the cost and unproven nature of those technologies.
 Light rail was also ruled out due to having a lower operating speed than other modes and the desire to not introduce another mode to Perth's transport system.
 A bus expressway, guided busway and electric railway along the Mitchell Freeway were considered in further detail.